-Section 13: Security and Inventories
+Section 13: Assets

-The authority holds assets in the form of land and buildings, fixed plant, vehicles and machinery, furniture and equipment, software and data, cash and other items of value (eg stocks and stores, tickets and vouchers.
+The authority holds assets in the form of land and buildings, fixed plant, vehicles and machinery, furniture and equipment, software and data, cash and other items of value such as stocks and stores, tickets and vouchers.
 It is important that assets are used efficiently in service delivery, that they are adequately insured and that there are arrangements for the security of both assets and information required for service operations.
 Up to date records are a prerequisite for sound asset management.
-See also Sections 14 (Stocks and Stores), 15 (Computer Systems) and 16 (Insurances).
+See also Sections 14 (Computer Systems) and 15 (Insurances).